 In this course, students will learn how narratives of grief are constructed, experienced, debated, politicized, and pathologized.
 We will examine various aspects of grief including cultural difference, social policing, media portrayals, and theoretical debates.
 Students will learn how tragedy and grief are used to sell politics and products and what implications this has on individual and cultural understandings of loss.

 This course will examine current ethical discussions that arise in the field of Artificial Intelligence.

-This course gives upper-level Honors students the opportunity to craft effective leadership skills to mentor small groups of 12-15 first year students enrolled Honors 001 First Year Practicum.
-Students collaborate in pairs as co-guides on development and implementation of curriculum, service and social activities for assigned first year groups.
-Guides will work closely with the Director of Honors to develop the skills and materials necessary to lead the assigned groups.
-The Goals of the Practicum (subject to mild modification): communicate information about making the most of the Honors Program; foster community within the group; foster connections of the group with the larger Honors community; enhance students understanding of their own learning processes; develop skills necessary for success in Honors courses; nurture intellectual curiosity.
+This course gives upper-level Honors students the opportunity to craft effective leadership skills to mentor small groups of 12-15 first year students enrolled Honors 001 FOUNDATIONS class.
+Student leaders collaborate in pairs as co-guides on the development and implementation of curriculum, the project presentation work, and social activities.
+Student co-leaders work closely with the Director of Honors to develop the skills and materials necessary to lead the assigned groups.
+The Goals of the HONORS FOUNDATIONS (subject to mild modification): communicate information about making the most of the Honors Program; foster community within the group; foster connections of the group with the larger Honors community; enhance students understanding of their own learning processes; develop skills necessary for success in Honors courses; nurture intellectual curiosity.
 Guides must be independent thinkers, thoughtful leaders and effective communicators who are committed to growing in all of these areas.

 102 - RHETORIC OF POPULAR CULTURE